rubocode/frontier.nvim/doc/design/strategy.md

 The language lost both readability and writability.
 They lost focus.
 It simply got out of hand.

+> I’m as proud of many of the things we haven’t done
+> as the things we have done.
+> Innovation is saying no to a thousand things.
+> **Steve Jobs**

 Now it is nigh impossible for one individual to properly understand the full language.
 Oh wait, they aren't even done revising the language.
 Instead of the language orchestrating focused